 Below, two pictures of Clementina in an elaborate dress playing another tragic heroine, first with a veil (a deserted bride?)

 And back in that corner by the window, one of her mother’s favourite locations.

 Have I made my case?
 In quiet sparsely furnished rooms young women solemnly pose, looking slightly overwhelmed by their extravagant clothes.
 The outside world is dim and distant.
 They’re in a kind of dream.
 It’s tempting to see these pictures in terms of Victorian gothic / sensation novel fantasy and the three sisters as grown up versions of Alice (Lady Clementina knew Lewis Carroll as a photographic colleague).
 But imagine these same images in colour with a famous fashion brand name underneath published in Vogue or one of those new fashion magazines like Love.
-Imagine the Cocteau Twins, or Tamaryn or 2:54 playing in the background.
+Imagine the Cocteau Twins, or Warpaint or Mogwai playing in the background.
 You’d pause to appreciate the styling or the set or the model and flick to the next page without thinking you’d seen something from the first days of photography.